Theragatha - The Verses of the Senior Monks

 150What’s the point of people,

-Go, leave these people,
+Go, abandon these people,

 Who’ve hurt so many people.